 Summary

-Our estimates of the age distribution among shot guillemots in Canada and CW Greenland, including the increase in the proportion of older birds over the season, are similar to previous studies (Elliot et al. 1991; Falk & Durinck 1992; Frich 1997).
-The estimated proportion of first-winter birds in CW Greenland and Canada was considerably higher in the hunting bag than in the population (57% respectively 63% vs 12.7% in the population after autumn natural mortality), implying a higher relative hunting risk for first-winter birds (risk ratio = 4.5, odds ratio = 9.1).
+Our estimates of the age distribution among shot guillemots in CW Greenland, including the increase in the proportion of older birds over the season, are similar to previous studies (Elliot et al. 1991; Falk & Durinck 1992; Frich 1997).
+In Canada, the results from 2010-2016 are also similar; in the 1980s 0.53 of guillemots harvested were first-winter birds, compared to 0.61 now (Elliot et al 1991).
+Elliot et al. (1991) noted a decline in the proportion of first-winter birds harvested in the late season in Newfoundland, but this pattern was not consistent across the province.
+The greater range across years in the proportion of first-winter guillemots harvested in the late season in Canada may be an indication that these later harvests may be focused on different population components each year.
+Overall, the estimated proportion of first-winter birds in CW Greenland and Canada was considerably higher in the hunting bag than in the population (57% and 61% respectively vs 12.7% in the population after autumn natural mortality), indicating a higher relative hunting risk for first-winter birds).

 Results from our population model show that the largest projected impact of anthropogenic mortality (0.041) was on the small breeding population in Atlantic Canada, specifically Labrador.
-Trend data are limited for this region, but generally the small Brünnich’s guillemot breeding population appears to be variable but stable (Colonial Waterbird Database, ECCC-CWS, Atlantic Region) in spite of this harvest pressure, while common guillemots in Labrador are declining (Colonial Waterbird Database, ECCC-CWS, Atlantic Region).
+Trend data are limited for this region, but generally this small Brünnich’s guillemot breeding population appears to be variable but stable (Wilhelm 2017) in spite of this harvest pressure, while common guillemots in Labrador are declining (Wilhelm 2017).
 The Northwest Greenland breeding population was also affected quite strongly (projected impact on growth rate: 0.027); this population has been considered stable with the exception of the southernmost colonies (Merkel et al. 2014), but recent surveys indicate more widespread substantial declines in some colonies and smaller increases in others (F. Merkel, unpubl. data).
-Although the projected impact on the more easterly breeding populations in Spitsbergen, Iceland and Southwest Greenland was smaller (0.011 – 0.018), these populations are known to decline quite rapidly (Spitsbergen 6%/year (Fauchald et al. 2015), Iceland 3.5%/year (Garðarsson et al. in press), Southwest Greenland up to 4.4%/year (Merkel et al. 2014)).
+Although the projected impact on the more easterly breeding populations in Spitsbergen, Iceland and Southwest Greenland was smaller (0.011 – 0.018), these populations are known to be declining quite rapidly (Spitsbergen 6%/year (Fauchald et al. 2015), Iceland 3.5%/year (Garðarsson et al. in press), Southwest Greenland up to 4.4%/year (Merkel et al. 2014)).
 Projected impacts on the large Canadian Arctic breeding populations were modest (0.011 – 0.016), and those populations are thought to be stable (Gaston et al. 2012).

 Previous assessments of the impact of harvest and oiling calculated reductions in growth rate of Canadian Brünnich’s guillemots of 0.020 due to harvest and 0.025 due to oiling in the late 1990s (Wiese et al. 2004).
 Our results showed reduced effects, likely due to a number of factors.
 Firstly, the population size of Canadian breeders is now larger than the estimates used in Wiese et al. (2004).
 Additionally, harvest levels and especially oiling mortality have declined considerably since the late 1990s (Robertson et al. 2014; Frederiksen et al. 2016).